 Writing & Journalism

-Creative writing provides students with opportunities to examine models of good writing and to compose pieces in various genres, including short stories, poetry, personal essays, memoirs, plays and screenplays.
-Students have the benefit every year of visiting with real-world working authors.
+Kinkaid students in Creative Writing have opportunities to examine models of good writing and to compose pieces in various genres, including short stories, poetry, personal essays, memoirs, plays, and screenplays.
+The experience for students is enhanced by the benefit of visiting with real-world working authors.
+Many students win awards and recognition of their writing through the V.A.S.E. competition.
+Lastly, Kinkaid provides an evening when students will share their creative writing in front of an audience.

 Journalism / Newspaper - The Falcon

-In Journalism, students will read and write a range of newspaper writing styles, including news, feature, opinion-editorial, sports, and entertainment.
-Students will learn to write for different audiences and purposes, practice revision, and create clear and meaningful stories that meet standards of accuracy, grammar, style and journalism ethics.
+At Kinkaid, students in journalism will write a range of stories, including news, features, opinion, sports, and entertainment.
+Students will learn to write for different audiences and purposes, practice revision, and create clear and meaningful stories that meet standards of accuracy, grammar, style, and journalistic ethics.
+Kinkaid journalism students actively contribute to a print newspaper publication and an online newpaper publication.
+Both publications are called "The Falcon" named after the mascot of The Kinkaid School.